At-Maag/ToryBurch_Github/README.md

 ## Tory Burch Web Application
-### Made By: At Maag, Pilar Flores, Tatiana, David Eliason
+### Made By: At Maag, Pilar Flores, Tatiana Obando, David Eliason

 ## **Overview**
 The Tory Burch web application is a Flask-based project that allows users to view featured products and perform customer lookups.
 This guide provides instructions on how to install dependencies, set up the environment, and run the application.